cisagov/ScubaGear/README.md

 Please review the [prerequisites](#prerequisites) section to verify that your system meets all requirements.
 This will help avoid errors during execution and ensure a smooth experience when using ScubaGear.

+> [!NOTE]
+> After installing ScubaGear in your environment, we recommend using the built-in update functions and features when you need to update to the latest version.
+See the [Update Guide](docs/installation/update.md) for more information.

 ### Quick Start Guide